Related videos:

 The WHO is working on the medical evacuation of two symptomatic crew members using specialized aircraft organized by the Dutch government.

-This Tuesday, Spain's Ministry of Health sent a team of epidemiologists to the ship to assess the people on board and prepare disinfection protocols.
+This Tuesday, the Ministry of Health of Spain sent a team of epidemiologists to the ship to assess the individuals on board and prepare disinfection protocols.

-Strict isolation and hygiene protocols are in place on board; passengers can receive meals in their cabins and access the outdoor decks, but they cannot gather in indoor areas.
+Strict isolation and hygiene protocols are enforced on board; passengers may receive meals in their cabins and access outdoor decks, but they are not allowed to gather in indoor areas.

 What is hantavirus and why is the Andes virus concerning?

 Hantavirus is primarily transmitted through contact with the urine, feces, or saliva of infected rodents.
-Experts suspect that the strain involved is the Andes virus (Orthohantavirus andesense), the only one among more than 20 known strains with documented transmission between humans, endemic to the southern cone of America and prevalent in Argentine Patagonia, precisely the region from which the cruise departed.
+Experts suspect that the strain involved is the Andes virus (Orthohantavirus andesense), the only one of more than 20 known strains with documented transmission among humans, endemic to the southern cone of America and prevalent in Argentine Patagonia, precisely the region from where the cruise departed.

-The hantavirus mortality rate can reach 50% in America, and there is no approved specific antiviral treatment or vaccine.
+The fatality rate of hantavirus can reach 50% in America, and there is no approved specific antiviral treatment or vaccine.

-The WHO recommended that passengers and crew actively monitor symptoms for 45 days following the trip, and advised against any travel or trade restrictions based on the available information.
+The WHO recommended that passengers and crew actively monitor symptoms for 45 days after the trip and discouraged any travel or trade restrictions based on the available information.

 Filed under: